 - reduced sperm count

 Other side effects of testosterone gel in men can be more serious.
-These may include:
+Symptoms of serious side effects include:

 - breast pain or enlargement